Tacoma Washington

 Tacoma was briefly (1915–1922) a major destination for big-time automobile racing, with one of the nation's top-rated racing venues just outside the city limits, at the site of today's Clover Park Technical College.

 In 1924, Tacoma's first movie studio, H. C. Weaver Studio, was sited at present-day Titlow Beach.
 At the time, it was the third-largest freestanding film production space in America, with the two larger facilities being located in Hollywood.
+The production studio was also the first of its kind in the Pacific Northwest The first film produced in Tacoma was Hearts and Fists, which starred John Bowers and premiered at Tacoma's Rialto Theater.
 The studio's importance has undergone a revival with the discovery of one of its most famous lost films, Eyes of the Totem.

 The 1929 crash of the stock market, resulting in the Great Depression, was only the first event in a series of misfortunes to hit Tacoma in the winter of 1929–30.
 In one of the coldest winters on record, Tacoma experienced mass power outages and eventually the shutdown of major power supply dams, leaving the city without sufficient power and heat.
 During the 30-day power shortage in the winter of 1929 and 1930, the engines of the aircraft carrier USS Lexington provided Tacoma with electricity.